 It is clear that, on its own, the Natura 2000 network will not be sufficient to halt the loss of grassland butterflies.
 Additional measures are needed urgently to encourage butterfly friendly grassland management across the EU.
-Abandonment is mostly caused by socioeconomic factors, leading to farmers giving up marginal livestock farming and young people moving to cities and other urbanised areas.
-Often only older people remain in the villages, and one by one grasslands become abandoned.
-In other cases the landscape does not allow for intensive farming, and as farmers feel they cannot make a proper living, they leave the area, abandoning the grasslands.

 The conservation of grassland butterflies thus requires the creation of a viable European countryside where people can obtain sustainable livelihoods from grassland farming.
 To stop abandonment, we need to give farmers with High Nature Value Farmland much better support and give young farmers in these areas a future, while at the same time respecting long established farming traditions, as prescribed by the geography and landscape (see e.g. the case study for Romania: Loos et al., 2014).